HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 var browserApp = new Moonboots({
     // the directory where all the client code is stored
-    dir: __dirname + '/browserapp',
+    main: __dirname + '/clientapp/main.js',

-    // Whether or not to build and serve cached/minified versions of
+    // Whether or not to build and serve cached/minified version of
     // the application file.
     // While you're in development mode you don't need to restart the
     // server or do anything other than edit clientside code in your project.
-    // It also sets up a watcher on your templates directory so the
-    // clientside templates get recompiled and inserted into browserapp/modules.
     developmentMode: true,

     // these are the regular javascript files (not written in commonJS style)
     // that we want to include in our application.
 These all live in browserApp/libraries
     // and will be concatenated in the order listed.
     libraries: [
-        'jquery-1.9.1.js',
-        'launch.js'
+        __dirname + '/libs/jquery-1.9.1.js',
+        __dirname + '/libs/jquery.plugin.js'
     ],

-    // this tells the helper whether or not we want it to handle serving the minified static files
-    serveStaticFiles: false,

     // we pass in the express app here so that we it can handle serving files during development
     server: app